privacyidea/privacyidea/doc/installation/system/pi-manage.rst

 The challenges of challenge response tokens are stored in a database table.
 Each challenge has a validity time.
 You can clean up old challenges with::

-   pi-manage challenge cleanup
+   pi-manage config challenge cleanup

 This will clean up all expired challenges.
 If you want to clean up challenges older than a certain age, you can use::

-   pi-manage challenge cleanup --age 10
+   pi-manage config challenge cleanup --age 10

 to clean up challenge that are older than 10 minutes.